 Recipe FAQs

-That being said, I’ve used both types of beans for this recipe and it turned out equally tasty each time, but you may prefer French green beans if you want a more pronounced flavour.
+French green beans (also known as haricot verts) are longer, thinner, and have a more pronounced flavor and tend to be a little more tender than regular green beans.
+I’ve used both types of beans for this recipe and it turned out equally tasty each time, but you may prefer French green beans if you want a more pronounced flavor.

 Yes.
 If you wish to use frozen, skip the blanching step and simply steam the beans according to package directions.
 Pat them dry with a paper towel and proceed with the rest of the recipe.